9gunjan/Mark-9/README.md

 # Mark-9
-It is a food recommendation app.
+It is a food recommendation app using React js.